hashicorp/design-system/website/docs/foundations/icons/partials/design-guidelines.md

 ### States of an object

-An object in our interfaces is any object in our API that can return with a state, such as a Build, a Deployment, a Run, a Job, a Cluster or a Network.
+An object in our interfaces is any object in our API that can return with a state, such as a Build, a Deployment, a Run, a Job, a Cluster, or a Network.
 Objects are typically displayed in lists or as cards and include their state when presented to the user.

 ![](/assets/foundations/flight-icons/states-object.png)